weikailin/cs6222-fa23/100-wknote.md

 > by narrowing the gap in the construct of $G'$ by 1/2.
 > The input length is $(3n+2m)\cdot 2n/\Delta$, and
 > the output length is $3n+2m + \Delta$, which is still shrinking (but much better).
+>
+> Also notice that the expansion calls the underlying PEG and thus OWF
+> *sequentially*, which is also improved in later constructs [HRV'13].

 This concludes the construction from OWF to PRG.